CoreMedia/coremedia-social-hub/documentation/Configuration.md

 ## General Settings

 The _Settings_ document declares overall settings for the Social Media Hub and must be located in the global settings folder.
-It defines the credentials for a __bitly__ account that is used for link shortening and additional CAE and document type model information that are required when media should be extracted from content for social media posts.
+It defines the credentials for a __bitly__ account that is used for link shortening, and it defines additional CAE and document type model information that is required when media should be extracted from content for social media posts.

 ```xml
 <CMSettings folder="/Settings/Options/Settings/Social Hub/" name="Settings">